eateren/gif-to-ascii-gif/README.md

 You need the cour.ttf file in same directory as the script to run.

-You can use these arguements:
+You can use these arguments:

 * --file {filename}
 * --cols {number of char columns widthwise, optional, default 64}